 "We're certainly not opposed to innovation," Cynthia Zwick, the executive director of the Arizona Community Action Association, emphasized.
 "But let's ensure that consumer protections are in place while this gets off the ground."

-Arizona now has the seventh most concentrated auto title loan market in the country, with one outlet for every 8,072 people.
-Most of those are located in low-income communities, and charge exorbitant interest rates.
+Arizona now has the seventh most concentrated auto title loan market in the country, with one outlet for every 8,072 people

 The fear is that those companies could effectively use the regulatory sandbox to develop new and innovative ways of ripping off poor people.
 Weninger considers it to be a straw man argument.